The difference between forex and futures trading in Hong Kong

 What comes to mind when you think of investing in the stock market?
 Like most people, your first thought is stocks, bonds, mutual funds, or derivatives.
 But there’s another type of security investors can use to make money from movements in commodity prices: futures.

-Futures and futures options allow investors to take advantage of a trend in a particular commodity or currency without actually having to buy that asset.
+Futures and futures options allow investors to profit from a particular commodity or currency trend without actually buying that asset.

-Futures contracts differ from stock options because they don’t give the buyer a right to sell their share at a specific price; instead, they must complete the transaction if accepted by the seller.
+Futures contracts differ from stock options because they don’t give the buyer the right to sell their share at a specific price; if the seller accepts them, they must complete the transaction.

 forex